Roofing 101: Demystifying Starter Shingles

 Wind Damage: Starter shingles with adhesive strips help keep the subsequent shingle rows securely in place, preventing wind uplift and potential roof damage during storms.

 Increased Lifespan: By providing a proper foundation and enhanced protection, starter shingles contribute to the longevity of your overall roofing system.
-They help prevent aging and deterioration of the primary shingles.
+They help prevent premature aging and deterioration of the primary shingles.

 Conclusion